360macky/generative-manim/README.md

 ## 🚀 Concept

-**Generative Manim** (GM) is a suite of tools that allows you to create videos with Manim using LLMs (Large Language Models) like GPT-4.
-The idea is to make the process of creating videos more accessible to everyone.
+**Generative Manim** (GM) is a suite of tools that allows you to create videos with Manim using LLMs (Large Language Models) like GPT-4 or Claude.
+The idea is to enable anyone to create wonderful animations from text ✨.

 It began as a prototype of a web app that uses [GPT-4](https://openai.com/research/gpt-4) to generate videos with [Manim](https://www.manim.community).
-The idea behind this project is taking advantage of the power of GPT-4 in programming, the understanding of human language and the animation capabilities of Manim to generate a tool that could be used by anyone to create videos.
+The idea behind this project is taking advantage of the power of LLMs in programming, the understanding of human language and the animation capabilities of Manim to generate a tool that could be used by anyone to create videos.
 Regardless of their programming or video editing skills.

+- 🖐️ [Generative Manim Demo](https://generative-manim.vercel.app/): Check out the demo of Generative Manim!
+- 🔬 [Generative Manim API](https://github.com/360macky/generative-manim/tree/main/api): Build over the Animation Processing Interface, or API.
+- 🧑‍💻 [Generative Manim Developers](https://discord.gg/HkbYEGybGv): Join our Discord server, learn new things, share your creations and more!
+- 🍎 [Generative Manim Streamlit (Legacy)](https://github.com/360macky/generative-manim/tree/main/streamlit): First LLM exploration of LLMs and Animation.

 ## 💻 Models